hcp-blara/field-workshops-terraform/docs/slides/aws/terraform-oss/index.md

 ---
 name: Introductions
 # Introductions
-- Your Name
+- Ben Lara
-- Job Title
+- Solutions Engineer - HashiCorp
-- Automation Experience
+- 5+ years Terraform experience
-- Favorite Text Editor
+- VSCode -> Neovim

 ???
 Use this slide to introduce yourself, give a little bit of your background story, then go around the room and have all your participants introduce themselves.